Commonwealth War Graves in Iraq

 Captain Freddie Powell of 5 Squadron (also based at Abeele) demonstrating the new mounting for his Lewis gun on his FE8 scout. circa February 1916

-Map of Western Front c1917, as printed in For God, England & Ethel
+Map of Western Front c1917, as printed in For God, England & Ethel, by Steve Buster Johnson

-Present day De Ranke coffee shop in Poperinghe that used to be 'a la Poupee' during WW1
+Present day De Ranke coffee shop in Poperinghe, Belgium, that used to be the popular venue 'a la Poupee' during WW1

-Large pond on the eastern half of Abeele aerodrome that was extant during WW1 - also referred to in
+Large pond on the eastern half of Abeele aerodrome that was extant during WW1 when 6 Squadron was based there and is still there today.

 The inner harbour, Folkestone, England

-Looking south along the lane that split the site of the WW1 aerodrome at Abeele, Belgium
+Looking south along the access lane that split the site of the WW1 aerodrome at Abeele, Belgium

 A postcard of Godewaersvelde Station as it was in 1916